JU-DS-Lab/quick-start/index.md

-# Access to the HPC Network at Data Science Lab
+# Quick Start Guide for the HPC Network at Data Science Lab

 This document serves as a guide for users of a high-performance computing (HPC) facility in the form of a cluster ("Apollo"), available to researchers and students for running parallel and distributed programs.